 Telecommunications, Internet, and Media

-Law Clerk-Honorable Richard C. Erwin, Chief Judge of the US District Court for the Middle District of North Carolina.
+Before Joining the firm, Mr. Cook was a law clerk for the Honorable Richard C. Erwin, Chief Judge of the US District Court for the Middle District of North Carolina.

 Telecommunications, Internet, and Media Representative Matters